Thibault-Monnier/free-chess/README.md

 You can play [Free Chess](https://free-chess.netlify.app) from your browser.

-To run it locally, clone this repository, and open `index.html` in your browser.
+To run it locally, clone this repository, then open it on a live server in your browser.

 ## How to change the program locally?

 If you wish to make local changes:

 -   Install Yarn (or NPM).
 -   In a terminal, change directory to the project root, and run `yarn install`.
-This will install Typescript.
+This will install all the required dependencies.
 -   From the terminal, run `yarn dev`.
-This will start Typescript in watch mode.
+This will start Webpack in watch mode.
+-   To run the tests, enter `yarn test` in your command terminal, or download an extension that runs them automatically.

-Every change you make to any TS file will be transpiled into the `dist/main.js` file, which is used by the browser.
-Don't manually change this JS file.
+Every change you make to any TS file will be transpiled into the `dist` folder, which is used by the browser.
+Don't manually change any JS file in this folder.

 ## How does the engine work?